jakobib/mtsr2012/paper.md

 Stack Overflow as first and most prominent instance.[^1] All content is licensed under Creative Commons Attribution Share Alike license (CC BY-SA) and accessible via a public API.
-Since Stack Overflow was launched in 2008, the Stack Exchange network has grown to almost 90 sites with more than 2 million questions and more than 4 million answers (as of august 2012).
-Since 2010 there is some academic research about Stack Exchange and papers that make use of the data provided by Stack Exchange sites.[^2] Most of this research is focused on factors of success, quality and motivation and similar aspects of crowdsourcing.
+Since Stack Overflow was launched in 2008, the Stack Exchange network has grown to almost 90 sites with 2 million users, 5 million questions, and 9 million answers (as of autum 2012).
+Since 2010 there is some academic research about Stack Exchange and the data that is provided by Stack Exchange sites.[^2] Most of this research is focused on factors of success, quality and motivation and similar aspects of crowdsourcing.
 The tagging system of each community has not been analyzed yet.
-Up to five tags are assigned to each question by its author.
+In Stack Exchange sites up to five tags are assigned to each question by its author.
 Reuse of existing tags is encouraged by typeahead suggestions and by limiting creation of new tags to experienced members of the community.
 Users with some reputation can also modify the tag-set of any question.[^3] Each tag can be defined with a short tag excerpt and a more detailed tag description, both editable in a wiki.
-Hierarchical links between tags are not supported on purpose.[^4] Figure 1 shows the info page of a tag with tag excerpt and tag description.
+Hierarchical links between tags are not supported on purpose.[^4] Figure 1 shows the extended info page of a tag with its tag excerpt and tag description.

 [^1]: See <http://stackexchange.com> and <http://stackoverflow.com>.